Advocacy and Education

 2014 Activity Fee: $350

 The final Housing and Activity Fee payment is due to the Office of Academic Initiatives and Global Programs

 Students are responsible for purchasing flights to and from Buenos Aires.
-The faculty recommends the evening red eye flight out of Newark (United Airlines) or JFK (American) on Friday, August 2, to arrive on the morning of August 3.
+The faculty recommends the evening red eye flight out of Newark (United Airlines) or JFK (American) to arrive the next morning.

 Academic Content: Gary Anderson, Ph.D., Professor of Educational Administration, Department of Administration, Leadership, and Technology, The Steinhardt School of Culture, Education, and Human Development. (t): 212-998-5520; email: firstname.lastname@example.org.

 Program Administration: Office of Academic Initiatives and Global Programs, The Steinhardt School of Culture, Education, and Human Development, New York University, 82 Washington Square East, 5th Floor, New York, NY 10003-6680; (212) 992-9380; email@example.com